-Israel is extremely security conscious, so much so its airport is infamous amongst travellers and there is a constant security presence almost everywhere you go, from armed guards to airport style security in shopping malls.
+Israel is extremely security conscious, so much so its airport is infamous amongst travellers for being heavily guarded and there is a constant security presence almost everywhere you go, from armed guards to airport style security in shopping malls.
 Israel even has an Iron Dome missile defence system putting up an invisible shield around the country that most travellers are completely oblivious to.

 This familiarity with conflict and security has of course had an effect on the average person too, there is a palpable feeling of toughness about the Israeli people.
 These are a people that are used to conflict, who are used to hiding in bomb shelters and are respectful of the need for heavy security.

 But that in and of itself is not a bad thing.
 I get why the idea of the need for such security may scare some people, I do, but that fear is totally unfounded.

 The security is there to keep everyone safe, and that is exactly what it does!
 The Israeli government take a very sensible approach to the risk of terrorism and armed conflict.
 They keep security high but for the most part extremely subtle and the disruption is generally minimal for the level of security in place.
 The most important thing they do in the face of conflict?
 They simply carry on as normal and act as if everything is fine.

 Because that is exactly what it is.